-3. Operators of public telecommunications network operators based on Internet Protocol (IP) should deploy secure and resilient DNS infrastructure and services, according to industry-recognised standards, to protect their own domain and the domains for which they are responsible.
+3. Operators of public telecommunications networks based on IP should deploy secure and resilient DNS infrastructure and services, according to industry-recognised standards, to protect their own domain and the domains for which they are responsible.

 4.2 Network Security Monitoring and Detection